Posted on February 23, 2017 by Joanna Carver

 “Lauren and Bianca have a compelling story and a viable and well-tested medical process,” said de la Viña, the Peter Flawn Professor in entrepreneurship and economics.
 “The only piece they were missing was the marketing and financial aspects of their business.
 And, that is what they’ve gained from the entrepreneurship program.”

-Now in the research and development phase, NovoThelium will take their prototype and begin animal studies this year.
+Now in the research and development phase, NovoThelium will take its prototype and begin animal studies this year.
 And, they plan to continue to hone their business expertise by participating in more business plan competitions.

 “I don’t envision that we’d just make this one thing,” said Cerqueira.
 “This is a stepping stone to other products.”